coinspect/solana-assign-test/README.md

 - Solana wallet developers
 - Individuals interested in understanding blockchain vulnerabilities

+## Responsibly Reported

+- This vulnerability has been responsibly reported to all affected vendors.
+- All affected vendors have patched this vulnerability.
+- The code in this repository is not intended for malicious use.

+Without Coinspect's responsible disclosure and work with  vendors to remediate this vulnerability, the code in this repository could have been used to:
+1. Take over a victim's Solana account
+2. Transfer funds without proper authorization

 ## Contact Information

-For any questions, concerns, or if you find any issues with the code, please open an issue in this repository.
+For any questions, concerns, or responsible disclosure of related vulnerabilities, please open an issue in this repository.